Infomaniak/desktop-kDrive/infomaniak-build-tools/macos/Readme.md

 ## libzip

-> :warning: because the cmake builds in multi-architecture, `libzip` and its dependencies (in this case `zstd` must be installed in multi-architecture as well)
+> :warning: because the cmake builds in multi-architecture, `libzip` and its dependencies (in this case `zstd` must be installed in multi-architecture as well).

-Install `zstd` for multi-architecture :
+Install `zstd` for multi-architecture:
 ```bash
 cd ~/Projects
 curl -o zstd-1.5.6.tar.gz -L https://github.com/facebook/zstd/archive/v1.5.6.tar.gz